Mother Angelica: Ad Orientem controversy

-Since the first establishment of her monastery in 1962, the priest celebrating the conventual Mass had always faced the enclosed nuns, with his back to the rest of the congregation, a stance called ad orientem.
-Following the Second Vatican Council, most priests began facing the congregation (versus populum), but ad orientem remained favoured in conciliar documents, and this was followed by the monastery.
-On October 18, 1999, Bishop Foley of Birmingham promulgated a law in his diocese forbidding ad orientem, so Mother Angelica wrote to the Vatican.
+Since the first establishment of Mother Angelica's monastery in 1962, the priest celebrating the conventual Mass had always faced the enclosed nuns with his back to the rest of the congregation, an eastward-facing stance called ad orientem in Latin.
+Subsequently to the Second Vatican Council, however, most priests began facing the congregation (versus populum), but ad orientem remained favored in conciliar documents and the monastery followed this.

+On October 18, 1999, Bishop David Foley of Birmingham promulgated a law in his diocese forbidding ad orientem, at which Mother Angelica wrote to the Vatican.
 The Congregation for Divine Worship and the Discipline of the Sacraments sent a fax to Bishop Foley condemning his decree, stating that individual diocesan bishops could not forbid ad orientem.
-However, Mother Angelica was unaware of this and Bishop Foley was able to continue his battle by stating that he was representing the NCCB.
-On December 4, Cardinal Somalo wrote to Mother Angelica, stating that an apostolic visitation had been appointed and there would be a probe into the monastery.
-On December 9, Bishop Foley consecrated the Shrine of the Most Blessed Sacrament and celebrated Mass facing the people.
-He then rescinded his decree of October 18, 1999, instead forbidding the broadcast of ad orientem Masses.
-EWTN moved its Masses to Birmingham to comply with this, as Mother Angelica and the Vice Presidents of EWTN worried that the Congregation or Bishop Foley could compel Mother Angelica to make changes at EWTN or, in a worst-case scenario, appoint a progressive successor with veto powers.Angelica resigned as CEO of EWTN on March 17, 2000, ceding control to a board of laity.
-She settled into community life and enjoyed her time away from the network.
+As Mother Angelica was unaware of this, however, Bishop Foley was able to continue defending his position by stating that he was representing the NCCB.

+On December 4, Cardinal Eduardo Somalo wrote Mother Angelica, stating that an apostolic visitation had been appointed and that there would be a probe into the monastery.

+On December 9, Bishop Foley consecrated the Shrine of the Most Blessed Sacrament and celebrated mass facing the people.
+He then rescinded his October 18, 1999, decree, instead forbidding the broadcast of ad orientem Masses.
+EWTN moved its Masses to Birmingham to comply with this change, as Mother Angelica and the vice presidents of EWTN worried that the Congregation for Divine Worship and the Discipline of the Sacraments or Bishop Foley could compel Mother Angelica to make changes at EWTN or, in a worst-case scenario, appoint a progressive successor with veto powers.
+She resigned as CEO of EWTN on March 17, 2000, ceding control to a board of laity, and settled into community life and enjoyment of her time away from the network.